oliviersaume/python-mq-client-app/README.md

 # python-mq-app-feed

 This container runs a Python script that will put a message a queue.
 That's it.
+It will repeat that operation every 10 seconds (TO DO : implement a variable to allow different time interval)

 You need to pass some values using environment variables.
 Here is the list with a small description of each variable :
 HOST_NAME: the host name where your queue manager is running ("127.0.0.1","localhost","192.168.1.52",...)